 For the CSCP Trafficked Children policy please click here

-Barnardo's Independent Child Trafficking Advocacy Project - this is a pilot for any child residing in the Greater Manchester area, irrespective of which Local Authority's care they are in (and also those children who are not in care), where there are suspicions that they are a victim of trafficking.
-Independent Child Trafficking Advocates
+Barnardo's Independent Child Trafficking Advocacy Projectthis external link will open in a new window - this is a pilot for any child residing in the Greater Manchester area, irrespective of which Local Authority's care they are in (and also those children who are not in care), where there are suspicions that they are a victim of trafficking.
+Independent Child Trafficking Advocatesthis external link will open in a new window (pdf)

 Modern slavery involves children who are recruited, moved or transported and then exploited and forced to work or sold.
 The Modern Slavery Act 2015 provides legal protection and support to victims and covers two offences - i) human trafficking and ii) forced labour and servitude.
-Statutory Guidance Document Modern Slavery Act 2015 (updated March 2020)
+Statutory Guidance Document Modern Slavery Act 2015 (updated March 2020)this external link will open in a new window

 Children do not have to prove that they have been coerced or persuaded in order to be a victim of modern slavery, i.e. a child's consent to being trafficked is irrelevant and it is not necessary to prove coercion or any other inducement for there to be an offence.
 This includes their engagement in criminal activity.